How Do You Make Money on Your Blog?

 First, a little back story.
 I started this blog almost 10 years ago with absolutely no expectations — except that I probably wouldn’t keep up with it for long.
 I never even kept a diary for more than a week.

-I was a school teacher before we had kids, and I always expected I’d go back to some type of work in the schools, but as my blog grew, it became increasingly obvious that I would continue to pursue this line of work.
-It provides an incredible amount of flexibility, which is awesome when you’re a mom, and I absolutely love what I do here.
+I was a school teacher before we had kids, and I always expected to eventually go back to some type of work in the schools, but as my blog grew, it became increasingly obvious that I would continue to pursue this line of work.
+It provides an incredible amount of flexibility, which is awesome when you’re a mom with young kids, and I absolutely love what I do here.

-I love creating content and the conversation that develops from my posts.
-For years, I cobbled an income together with various odd jobs — blog design, consulting, freelancing, etc. Now I’m happy to say I can put 100% of my time and attention into my blog because it is finally self-sufficient.
-But it took about 8 years.
+During those early years, I cobbled together an income with various odd jobs — blog design, consulting, freelancing, etc. Now I’m happy to say I can put 100% of my time and attention into my blog because it’s finally self-sufficient, but it took about 8 years.

 So back to the original question . . .